 In 1993, Sylvie Bouchard created Dusk Dances, a festival that presents dance in public parks.
 Dusk Dances grew under the artistic direction of Bouchard and Danzon and through CORPUS, until Bouchard became sole Festival Director in 2008.
 Throughout her artistic career, Sylvie Bouchard has continued to forge original concepts in both the creation and the presentation of dance.
 In 2009, she formed BoucharDanse, a company that serves as an umbrella for her artistic endeavors: www.bouchardanse.com.

 As a performer, Sylvie Bouchard was recently part of the cast of Moving parts (choreographed by Denise Fujiwara), presented in DanceWorks’ special 40th anniversary program in November 2017, and in Dusk Dances in 2019.
 Bouchard was part of Eunoia (choreographed by Denise Fujiwara), which premiered at World Stage (Harbourfront Centre) in 2014 and toured (2015 and 2019) in St. John's, Calgary, Whitehorse, Halifax, Guelph, Kitchener and St-Catharines.
 In 2013, Bouchard performed femme assise, a solo created by Marie-Josée Chartier, in Older & Reckless.
 She was part of the cast of Apocalypsis, a Luminato production directed by Lemi Ponifasio, which premiered at the Bluma Appel Theatre in June 2015.
 Bouchard performed in The Art of Peace, created by Gerry Trentham, which premiered at Fort York in November 2015, and in Trees (from the series The Bush), also created by Trentham, which premiered in October 2018.
 Bouchard is the recipient of the 2009 K.M.
-Hunter Artist Award for dance.
-She is a trained psychotherapist, involved in the psychotherapeutic community.
+Hunter Artist Award for dance, and she has training in trauma-informed therapy.